zuwiizu/owl/README.md

 OWL will then automatically invoke document-related tools to process the file and extract the answer.

+### Example Tasks

-Example tasks you can try:
+Here are some tasks you can try with OWL:

 - "Find the latest stock price for Apple Inc."
 - "Analyze the sentiment of recent tweets about climate change"
 - "Help me debug this Python code: [your code here]"
 - "Summarize the main points from this research paper: [paper URL]"
+- "Create a data visualization for this dataset: [dataset path]"

-# 🧰 Configuring Toolkits
+# 🧰 Toolkits and Capabilities

 > **Important**: Effective use of toolkits requires models with strong tool calling capabilities.
 For multimodal toolkits (Web, Image, Video), models must also have multimodal understanding abilities.